smatechnologies/ibm-i-agent-docs/docs/events-utilities/external-events.md

 XTHRSET - Threshold Set
 *	To set a threshold, enter a valid threshold name and value.
 Refer to Thresholds in the Concepts documentation.

-#### Token
+#### Token (OpCon Property)
-XTOKADD - Add Token
+TOKADD - Token Add
-*	To add a token, enter a valid token name.
-Refer to Properties in the Concepts documentation.
+*	To add a token, enter a valid token name and value.
+Refer to Properties in the [OpCon Concepts](https://help.smatechnologies.com/opcon/core/objects/properties#property-types) documentation.

-XTOKDEL - Token Delete
+TOKDEL – Token Delete
 *	To delete a token, enter a valid token name.
-Refer to Properties in the Concepts documentation. to Properties in the Concepts documentation.
+Refer to Properties in the [OpCon Concepts](https://help.smatechnologies.com/opcon/core/objects/properties#property-types) documentation.

-XTOKSET - Token Set
+TOKSET - Token Set
 *	To set a token, enter a valid token name and value.
-Refer to Properties in the Concepts documentation.
+Refer to Properties in the [OpCon Concepts](https://help.smatechnologies.com/opcon/core/objects/properties#property-types) documentation.

 ### CSV Event Management Commands